 In some cities and states, certain cars only need to be inspected annually.
 Cities with stricter rules require drivers to have their vehicles inspected quarterly.
 Harry Campbell, founder of The Rideshare Guy blog and podcast, suggests completing the vehicle inspection as soon as possible to speed up the application process.

 6. Wait for your application to be accepted.

 The last step before you are a rideshare driver is waiting for your application to be accepted.
 Many factors determine how long the process will take, but Campbell said most drivers are approved in five to seven days.

-While potential drivers are waiting to hear if they are approved, they should ensure they have a working smartphone, which is needed to use both Uber and Lyft platforms.
-Once your application is approved and you have a working smartphone, you can hit the road, pick up your first passenger and start earning money.
+While potential drivers are waiting to hear if they are approved, they should ensure they have a working smartphone, which is necessary to use both the Uber and Lyft platforms.
+Once your application is approved and you have a phone, you can hit the road, pick up your first passenger, and start earning money.

 Max Freedman contributed to the writing and research in this article.